 - Place firmly on the hat and hold for 30 seconds or more until the patch is fully attached to the cap, and you’re done!

-Instruction on how to iron the patch on the cap.
+To iron the patch on the cap Instruction:

-- Make sure that the fabric of the cap won’t be damaged by the heat or doesn’t have high elasticity.
+- Ensure that the cap’s fabric won’t be damaged by heat or doesn’t have high elasticity.

-- Preheat your iron to the highest setting and make sure that the steam is off.
+- Preheat your iron to the highest setting and ensure the steam is off.

 - Place the cap on a flat and heat-resistant surface.